cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   - NTL 5.5.2  --> 9.3 (thread-safe and with exception handling, needs
                         a C++11 compiler)   (xxx)
   - Animal 2.4.9
-  - Substitution of the Secude library, as we encountered problems after compiling with VS2010 (not with VS2008) postponed to CT 1.5. (xxx)
+  - Substitution of the Secude library (as we encountered problems after compiling with VS2010 (not with VS2008)) postponed to CT 1.5. (xxx)

 - The release of CT 1.4.31 is stll compiled with VS2008 (see above).
   From CT 1.5 VS 2015 is used for compilation.